Rothamsted/knetminer/common/client/src/main/webapp/html/GeneMap/docs/behaviour.md

 - *Left click on gene label*: Select gene for use in network view.
 - *Right click on gene or cluster label*: Display popup.

-Click on a chromsome label to show only that chromosome.
-Click the label again to who all chromosomes.

 ##### Genes Popup
-Click gene name to create oxl file.
+- Click gene name to create oxl file.
-Click `show`, `hide` or `auto` to specify visibility.
+- Click `show`, `hide` or `auto` to specify visibility.

 #### QTLs

 - *Right click on QTL (or QTL group)*: Display popup.

 ##### QTL Popup
-Click check box to make QTL appear when global view setting is set to *Checked QTLs*.
+- Click check box to make QTL appear when global view setting is set to *Checked QTLs*.

+#### SNPs

+- *Right click on SNP*: Display popup.

+##### SNP Popup
+- Click the link to go to external website with more information about the SNP.

 #### Menu buttons